Ladybird, Ladybird: Adult's and children's lore

-and continuing with much the same formula and similar natural details for a further eight stanzas.
-The poem, or excerpted stanzas from it, went on to appear in various publications through the next century and beyond.
+and continues with much the same formula and similar natural details for a further eight stanzas, at one point referencing the fairy myths of Oberon.
+To The Lady Bird, or excerpted stanzas from it, went on to appear in various publications through the next century and beyond.
 One stanza was also included at the head of an unpublished poem by Emily Brontë on a completely different subject.